Skip to main content

 4

-A test passes locally but fails in CI.
-How do you investigate?
+A test passes locally on your machine but fails in the CI pipeline.
+Walk me through how you debug this.

 What to listen for